dbacinski/Design-Patterns-In-Kotlin/README.md

 Creational
 ==========

 > In software engineering, creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
 The basic form of object creation could result in design problems or added complexity to the design.
-Creational design patterns solve this problem by somehow controlling this object creation.
+Creational design patterns solve this problem by somehow controll.company.ing this object creation.
 >
 >**Source:** [wikipedia.org](http://en.wikipedia.org/wiki/Creational_pattern)